 Cents-per-mile rule.
-The standard mileage rate you can use under the cents-per-mile rule to value the personal use of a vehicle you provide to an employee in 2010 is 50 cents per mile.
+The business mileage rate for 2011 is 51 cents per mile.
+You may use this rate to reimburse an employee for business use of a personal vehicle, and under certain conditions, you may use the rate under the cents-per-mile rule to value the personal use of a vehicle you provide to an employee.
 See Cents-Per-Mile Rule in section 3.